-Utility Trailer 5' x 8' Building Notes
+5' x8' Standard Utility Trailer Building Notes

-This is a standard utility trailer model that is currently on the market (at least in Minnesota).
+This is a standard utility trailer model that is currently on the market all over the United States.
 The price tag seems to average around \$900 - \$1100.
 There is no doubt that you can build the same thing much cheaper.

-These building notes are put together as guidelines and are placed in no particular order of importance.
+The building notes are put together as guidelines and are placed in no particular order of importance.
 I would suggest reading through them before starting the project.
 That will give you a better idea of the project and how it works as an end result.
 If you deviate from the dimensions it's no big deal.
 The design works with many different sizes of trailers.
 You will just need to make some adjustments along the way.